 How to Put Progressive Lenses in Front of Your Eyes so You Can Read Perfectly

 The lenses must be aligned in such a way that you can look through the clear areas of the lenses at the same time with both eyes.
 If the field in a progressive lens is extremely narrow in the area for reading the lens is probably decentered.

 Try this pro tip to clarify this point:Look at something to read.
 Hold it right in the middle in front of you!
-Now look on a word in the middle of the line.
+Now, look at a word in the middle of the line.
 Close one eye at a time.
 How do you see the text?
 Try to notice the sharp and blurred areas in the text.
 Are the sharp area in the same places?
 Perfect, both eyes can see the same.
 Your progressive lenses are well adjusted.